julian-klode/mastodon-comments/README.md

 2. If a `search` parameter is not provided, lookup is done based on the path, with the last path element being `comments.json`, for example:

    ```/path/to/my/blog/post/comments.json```

+## Status codes

+- 500 is returned if any error occured
+- 200 is returned otherwise, regardless of whether a toot exists or not

+## To do

+- Keep an on-disk cache of the list of root toots
+- Filter out queries for non-existing posts
+- AppArmor profile